gloryanislase/walmart-retail-analytics-validated/README.md

 **Insight:** Customer activity is concentrated in a five-hour evening window, showing that transaction volume in this dataset is concentrated in the afternoon and evening rather than around lunch.
 One possible explanation is post-work shopping behavior, although the dataset does not directly capture customer occupation or trip purpose.

-**Recommendation:** Reduce morning staffing to a functional minimum; concentrate manpower and restocking schedules around the 15:00-20:00 window to prevent checkout bottlenecks.
+**Recommendation:** Rebalance staffing toward the 15:00–20:00 peak period, while maintaining sufficient morning coverage for opening, replenishment, and operational tasks.

 ### 3️⃣ Category Revenue & Profit
 **Methodology:** Total revenue and profit by product category.